Posts

 During the last 4 years of developing Proteus, we as a team have learned that the term “project controls” is possibly a better descriptor for our project module than “project management“.
 Where project management is a broad phrase used to describe a huge range of processes and activities across the full project lifecycle, the term project controls is a more defined label for the specific project workflows we offer.

 Project controls include project planning, scheduling, cost management, risk management, quality management, and performance measurement.
 When using Proteus, when we talk about project controls we focus on the project resources, deliverables, schedule, and budget.
-Our project controls help project managers in identifying and assessing project risks; set quality standards; and measure project performance against established metrics.
+This level of project control helps project managers in identifying and assessing project risks; set quality standards; and measure project performance against established metrics.

 Project controls also involve regular monitoring and reporting of project progress to stakeholders, including senior management, project sponsors, and team members.
 This includes providing regular status updates, identifying any issues or risks that may impact project delivery, and proposing corrective actions to keep the project on track.

 Project management is the overall approach to managing a project, while project controls are the specific processes used to monitor and manage project performance.
+Project controls are integral to data driven project management.
 Both are important for successful project delivery, and they work together to help companies achieve their project goals.

 So whilst project controls are an essential aspect of project management, providing the necessary framework and tools for successful project delivery, they are more specific and often used in complex, engineering projects.